MicrosoftDocs/visualstudio-docs/docs/docker/image-building-best-practices.md

+---
+title: Docker tutorial - Image layering
+description: How to examine and manage image layers in Docker images ms.date: "08/04/2020"
+author: nebuk89
+ms.author: ghogen
+manager: jillfra
+ms.technology: vs-azure
+ms.topic: conceptual
+ms.workload:
+  - "azure"
+---
-## Image Layering
+# Image layering

 Did you know that you can look at what makes up an image?
 Using the `docker image history` command, you can see the command that was used to create each layer within an image.

 1. Use the `docker image history` command to see the layers in the `getting-started` image you created earlier in the tutorial.

     ```bash
     docker image history getting-started